Sea swimming and beaches

 To the west of the cove is Stair Hole, which at high tide is like a playground for swimmers with arches and caves to swim through.
 It's a steep scramble down or you can kayak around.
 A calm day is best.

 At low tide you can walk around the cove and over the grassy headland to Mupe Bay, which is a remote and sheltered spot with excellent snorkelling.
 If the tide is high you can walk up over the hills from Lulworth village on the SW coast path; a steep hike that overlooks MOD land.
-[Update March 24, a landslip has destroyed the steps up from the beach, but you can still get to Mupe Bay via the top path.)
+[Update July 24, a series of landslips has blocked access from the beach and destroyed the steps, but you can still get to Mupe Bay via the top path.)